forrestjgq/lsp/thread/pwpt/pthread5.md

 Pthreads provides several special mutex attributes that can help to avoid priority inversion deadlocks.
 Locking, or waiting for, a mutex with one of these attributes may change the priority of the thread-or the priority of other threads- to ensure that the thread that owns the mutex cannot be preempted by another thread that needs to lock the same mutex.

 These mutex attributes may not be supported by your implementation of Pthreads, because they are optional features.
-If your code needs to function with or without these options, you can conditionally compile references based on the feature test macros **\_posix\_thread\_prio\_protect** or **\_posix\_thread\_prio\_inherit**, defined in **\<unistd.h\>**, or you can call sysconf during program execution to check for SC THREAD PRIO PROTECT or SC THREAD PRIO INHERIT.
+If your code needs to function with or without these options, you can conditionally compile references based on the feature test macros `_POSIX_THREAD_PRIO_PROTECT` or `_POSIX_THREAD_PRIO_INHERIT`, defined in `<unistd.h>`, or you can call sysconf during program execution to check for SC THREAD PRIO PROTECT or SC THREAD PRIO INHERIT.

 Once you've created a mutex using one of these attributes, you can lock and unlock the mutex exactly like any other mutex.
 As a consequence, you can easily convert any mutex you create by changing the code that initializes the mutex.
-(You must call **pthread\_mutex\_init**, however, because you cannot statically initialize a mutex with nondefault attributes.)
+(You must call `pthread_mutex_init`, however, because you cannot statically initialize a mutex with nondefault attributes.)

 & "Priority ceiling" protocol means that while a thread owns the mutex, it runs at the specified priority.

-If your system defines **\_posix\_thread\_prio\_protect** then it supports the protocol and prioceiling attributes.
-You set the protocol attribute by calling **pthread\_mutexattr\_setprotocol**.
-If you set the protocol attribute to the value **pthread\_prio\_protect**, then you can also specify the priority ceiling for mutexes created using the attributes object by setting the prioceiling attribute.
+If your system defines `_POSIX_THREAD_PRIO_PROTECT` then it supports the protocol and prioceiling attributes.
+You set the protocol attribute by calling `pthread_mutexattr_setprotocol`.
+If you set the protocol attribute to the value `pthread_prio_protect`, then you can also specify the priority ceiling for mutexes created using the attributes object by setting the prioceiling attribute.

-You set the prioceiling attribute by calling the function **pthread\_mutexattr\_setprioceiling**.
+You set the prioceiling attribute by calling the function `pthread_mutexattr_setprioceiling`.
 When any thread locks a mutex defined with such an attributes object, the thread's priority will be set to the priority ceiling of the mutex, unless the thread's priority is already the same or higher.
 Note that locking the mutex in a thread running at a priority above the priority ceiling of the mutex breaks the protocol, removing the protection against priority inversion.

 & "Priority inheritance" means that when a thread waits on a mutex owned by a lower-priority thread, the priority of the owner is increased to that of the waiter.

-If your system defines **\_posix\_thread\_prio\_inherit** then it supports the protocol attribute.
-If you set the protocol attribute to the value **pthread\_prio\_inherit**, then no thread holding the mutex can be preempted by another thread with a priority lower than that of any thread waiting for the mutex.
+If your system defines `_POSIX_THREAD_PRIO_INHERIT` then it supports the protocol attribute.
+If you set the protocol attribute to the value `pthread_prio_inherit`, then no thread holding the mutex can be preempted by another thread with a priority lower than that of any thread waiting for the mutex.
 When any thread attempts to lock the mutex while a lower-priority thread holds the mutex, the priority of the thread currently holding the mutex will be raised to the priority of the waiter as long as it owns the mutex.

-If your system does not define either **\_posix\_thread\_prio\_protect** or **\_posix\_thread\_prio\_inherit** then the protocol attribute may not be defined.
-The default value of the protocol attribute (or the effective value if the attribute isn't defined) is **posix\_prio\_none**, which means that thread priorities are not modified by the act of locking (or waiting for) a mutex.
+If your system does not define either `_POSIX_THREAD_PRIO_PROTECT` or `_POSIX_THREAD_PRIO_INHERIT` then the protocol attribute may not be defined.
+The default value of the protocol attribute (or the effective value if the attribute isn't defined) is `posix_prio_none`, which means that thread priorities are not modified by the act of locking (or waiting for) a mutex.

 #### 5.5.5.1 Priority ceiling mutexes
 The simplest of the two types of "priority aware" mutexes is the priority ceiling (or "priority protection") protocol (Figure 5.3).
 When you create a mutex using a priority ceiling, you specify the highest priority at which a thread will ever be running when it locks the mutex.
 Any thread locking that mutex will have its priority automatically raised to that value, which will allow it to finish with the mutex before it can be preempted by any other thread that might try to lock the mutex.
 You can also examine or modify the priority ceiling of a mutex that was created with the priority ceiling [protect) protocol.